chhotavakeel/updatedsite/_notes/Public/transcript-for-law-laughter-and-beyond.md

 ## what is it like working as a projects lawyer? what kind of work and deliverables are there? how is the access to mentorship? is business development taught and carried out at an early stage? what tips do you have for those who want to work in this area?

-trust me, it’s pretty great, else i wouldn’t be able to do it for so long!
+trust me, it’s pretty great, else i wouldn’t have been able to do it for so long!

 our work is divided into three buckets: